nicksellen/projects/baseNode_govDoc.md

 	2. By unanimous acceptance, or else
 	3. By weighted score voting.
 	4. Changes to this agreement
+	5. Individual
+		* Just do it.
+		* Announce-it: notify others (i.e. 'I plan to do x after yyyy-mm-dd')
+		* Ask-for-advice: consult affected, interested or knowledgable parties for advice (not authorization.)
+	6. Collective.

 <p align="center"><i>Finance</i></p>

-1. Regarding minimal recognition of rights to organise
+5. Regarding minimal recognition of rights to organise
 	1. Debt against the association if unpaid introduces the probability of state-backed legal action against the association.
 Legal action against the association poses a direct threat to the fulfillment of its aims.
 Therefore (unpayable) debt must be avoided as far as possible.
 	2. All loans taken out in the name of the association must be decided by special procedure.
 	3. Regular, obligatory costs should be projected one year in advance and have finance reserved for their payment.
 This includes: